yarden18/ProjectUSI_os/README.md

 # ProjectUSI_os
 The project is running in python and all the data saved in database in mySQL, so there are python code and SQL code.
 SQL:

 1.	create_DB - Create the DataBases
 2.	create_combine_columns_summary_description - create text field of the summary and description together.
+3. Add_columns_main_changes – add more columns to the main table.
+4. Delete_no_sprint_no_done – delete USI that don’t relate to spirt and haven’t done yet.
-3. Create_feature_label_table – create table with all the relevant features and some calculation of more relevant features.
+5. Create_feature_label_table – create table with all the relevant features and some calculation of more relevant features.
-4.	calculate_features_all_num_bad_issue – another calculated feature.
+6.	calculate_features_all_num_bad_issue – another calculated feature.

 Python codes:

 The first part is the data preparation, which includes the data extraction and the calculation of fields:

 1. Create_DB_sql – extract all the data from the open sources to the sql DB.
 2.	calculate_time_add_sprint – calculate for each USI, when it was added to sprint
 3. Prepare_data_sql – some calculation and organization regarding the text fields.